Jewish prayer: Mincha

 Mincha commences with Ashrei and the prayer Uva letzion, after which the first section of the next weekly portion is read from the Torah scroll.
 The Amidah follows the same pattern as the other Shabbat Amidah prayers, with the middle blessing starting Attah Echad.
 The short prayer Tzidkatcha is recited after the Amidah, followed by Kaddish and Aleinu.

 Ma'ariv

-At the conclusion of the Sabbath, the weekday Ma'ariv is recited.
+At the conclusion of the Shabbat, the weekday Ma'ariv is recited.
 Some communities recite (sometimes sing) Psalm 144 and Psalm 67.
 In the amidah, ata chonantanu is added in the fourth blessing.
 After the conclusion of the Amidah, Vihi No'am, Veyiten Lecha, and Havdalah are recited, followed by Aleinu; some delay the recitation of Ve-Yitten lekha until after the recitation of Havdalah at home.

+Prayer at any time

+Prayer is also customary at many other times besides in the set daily routine.
+Examples are: people often pray at a Chuppah, the night before a baby has a Bris or at the grave of a righteous person, asking for their prayers to be answered in the merit of the righteous person.